arsmxd/it1600-markdown-challenge/LEARN.md

 * Debugging
 * So much more

-Here is an example of a block of code I wrote earlier this semester.
+Here is an example of a block of code I wrote earlier this semester:

 ``<!DOCTYPE html>
 <html>
 <head>